xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <br>
 <p class="show-intro">
 This afternoon from 3-4pm, the pilot episode of 'gay chud vegan skramz' aired on <a href="https://www.radiomonash.online/">Radio Monash</a>.
-Hosted by Alan Drome, the self-proclaimed "most knowledgable person" when it comes to Australian emo music, the show compiled an hour of mostly new and local releases accompanied by passionate commentary.
+Hosted by Alan Drome, the self-proclaimed "most knowledgeable person" on Australian emo music, the show compiled an hour of mostly new and local releases accompanied by passionate commentary.
 <br><br>
-This premiere provided a glimpse into what we can expect over the coming weeks, as the show continues its consistent Monday broadcast.
+This premiere offered a glimpse into what we can expect over the coming weeks, as the show settles into its consistent Monday broadcast.
 </p>

 ![gvcs](/images/gcvs.jpg)